 If the person combines different part-time jobs as an employee that result in the equivalent hours of a full-time job, the person should consider his/herself as employee working full time (modality 1).
-The same holds if the person has a main job as an employee and an additional
+The same holds if the person has a main job as an employee and an additional "small" (in terms of hours) second job as a self-employed person, both jobs being remunerated in what would be considered, together, as the remuneration for a full-time equivalent role.

-1 An agreement was reached during the Living Conditions Working Group meeting in June 2008 that the variable PL030 will be replaced by the variable PL031 with slightly different answering categories in order to harmonise labour variables.
+&lt;sup>1 An agreement was reached during the Living Conditions Working Group meeting in June 2008 that the variable PL030 will be replaced by the variable PL031 with slightly different answering categories in order to harmonise labour variables.
 In 2010, the LC WG agreed that from the 2011 operation onwards, they would suppress PL030 and retain only PL031.